Electron electric dipole moment and electroweak baryogenesis in a complex singlet extension of the Standard Model with degenerate scalars: Model

 Before closing this section, we briefly describe the degenerate scalar scenario that can mimic the SM.
 For illustration, we consider a process $gg\to h_i \to VV^*$.
 Since $|m_{h_i}-m_{h_j}|>(m_{h_i}\Gamma_{h_i}+m_{h_j}\Gamma_{h_j})/(m_{h_i}+m_{h_j})$ in our benchmark points, where $\Gamma_{h_i}$ are the total decay width of $h_i$, we can use a narrow decay width approximation~\cite{Fuchs:2014ola,Das:2017tob}.
 With the approximation, the cross section normalized by the SM value is cast into the form

 where we have used $\Gamma_{h_i}\simeq \kappa_{iV}^2\Gamma_{h}^{\text{SM}}$ with $\Gamma_{h}^{\text{SM}}$ being the total decay width of the SM Higgs boson.
-For $|c_t|=y_t$ and $\Lambda=1.0$ TeV, the deviation from the SM value would be about $6\%$, which is still consistent with the current LHC data~\cite{ATLAS:2022vkf,CMS:2022dwd}.
-While somewhat lower $\Lambda$ could be allowed experimentally, detailed collider analysis would be required for that, and we do not pursue this possibility in the current work.
+For $|c_t|=y_t$ and $\Lambda=1.0$ TeV, the deviation from the SM value would be about $6\%$, which is still consistent with the current LHC data~\cite{ATLAS:2022vkf,CMS:2022dwd}.\footnote{Note that deviations of other processes such as the Higgs decay to diphoton are also $\mathcal{O}(\frac{v^2|c_t|^2}{\Lambda^2 y_t^2})\sim 6\%$ in our study, which is consistent with the current LHC data~\cite{ATLAS:2022vkf,CMS:2022dwd}.} While somewhat lower $\Lambda$ could be allowed experimentally, detailed collider analysis would be required for that, and we do not pursue this possibility in the current work.
 We have confirmed that our conclusion does not change even when $\Lambda=0.5$ TeV.

 Currently, experimental constraints on the Higgs total decay width are $\Gamma_h^{\text{exp}}<14.4$ MeV (ATLAS~\cite{ATLAS:2018jym}) and $\Gamma_h^{\text{exp}}=3.2^{+2.4}_{-1.7}$ MeV (CMS~\cite{CMS:2022ley}), which are not precise enough to provide a valuable constraint to our scenario.